epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 Then we were given the following groups of observation for the analysis of which group will more likely accept the coupon.

-Group 1A: Drivers who went to a bar 3 or fewer times a month.<br />
+**Group 1A**: Drivers who went to a bar 3 or fewer times a month.<br />
-Group 1B: Drivers who went to a bar more than 3 times a month.
+**Group 1B**: Drivers who went to a bar more than 3 times a month.

-Group 2A: Drivers who go to a bar more than once a month and are over the age of 25.<br />
+**Group 2A**: Drivers who go to a bar more than once a month and are over the age of 25.<br />
-Group 2B: All other drivers (that is who go to a bar less once a month and are under the age of 25).
+**Group 2B**: All other drivers (that is who go to a bar less once a month and are under the age of 25).

-Group 3A: Drivers who go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry.<br />
+**Group 3A**: Drivers who go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry.<br />
-Group 3B: All other drivers that do not fall into Group 3A.
+**Group 3B**: All other drivers that do not fall into Group 3A.

-Group 4A: Drivers that go to bars more than once a month, had passengers that were not a kid, and were not widowed.<br /> Group 4B: Drivers that go to bars more than once a month and are under the age of 30. <br />
+**Group 4A**: Drivers that go to bars more than once a month, had passengers that were not a kid, and were not widowed.<br /> **Group 4B**: Drivers that go to bars more than once a month and are under the age of 30. <br />
-Group 4C: Drivers that go to cheap restaurants more than 4 times a month and income is less than 50K.
+**Group** 4C: Drivers that go to cheap restaurants more than 4 times a month and income is less than 50K.

 #### Acceptance rates